 Note, that the muscles first need energy, through glycolysis, where they break down glucose for energy- especially during high-intensity exercise.
 Without ample time or oxygen lactate is produced from lactic acid.

-This means that after supplementing with beta alanine athletes are able to exercise for longer periods at a time (14, 15, 16).
-Specifically, researchers studied cyclists after four weeks of beta alanine supplementation and found this intervention increased the total work output by 13% (17).
+Specifically, researchers studied cyclists after four weeks of beta-alanine supplementation and found this intervention increased the total work output by 13% (17).

 This means that for long duration minimal intensity activity, such as running a marathon, or high intensity very short duration activity, like throwing a shotput, beta alanine is not ideal.